celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 - 2022-7-22: Add section on "How to monitor celestia-node with Grafana Cloud"
 - 2022-7-26: Add section on "How to monitor celestia-node with Uptrace"
 - 2022-7-29: Add section on "How to send data over HTTPS"
+- 2022-8-1: Revise architecture to minimize Celestia managed components

 ## Context

 We're adding telemetry to celestia-node by instrumenting our codebase with metrics (see [ADR-009-telemetry](./adr-009-telemetry.md)).
 If the option to report metrics is enabled on celestia-node, then celestia-node will push metrics via [OLTP Exporter](https://opentelemetry.io/docs/reference/specification/protocol/exporter/) to an [OTEL Collector](https://opentelemetry.io/docs/collector/) instance.
-The Celestia team will manage an OTEL Collector instance during the incentivized testnet (and likely beyond) to collect metrics from nodes on the network.
-Celestia-node operators have the option of running their own OTEL Collector instance in order to collect metrics from their nodes.

-We would like to make the metrics collected in the Celestia team managed OTEL Collector actionable by making them queryable in internal Grafana dashboards.
+We would like to make the metrics exported by celestia-node actionable by making them queryable in internal Grafana dashboards.
 We additionally want a subset of metrics to be queryable by a public incentivized testnet leaderboard frontend.

-We would like to make it possible for node operators to monitor their own nodes with the telemetry tools Grafana and Uptrace.
-They can achieve this by deploying their own OTEL Collector instance and configuring it to export metrics to Grafana or Uptrace.
+We would like to make it possible for node operators to monitor their own nodes with existing telemetry tools (e.g. Grafana and Uptrace).
+They can achieve this by deploying and configuring an OTEL Collector instance.

-This document proposes a strategy for making data in the Celestia team managed OTEL Collector available for use in internal Grafana dashboards and a public leaderboard.
-Additionally it describes how a node operator can monitor their own node by deploying their own OTEL Collector instance.
+This document proposes a strategy for making data available for use in internal Grafana dashboards and a public leaderboard.
+Additionally it describes how a node operator can configure their OTEL Collector instance.

+## Proposed Architecture

+We expect celestia-node operators to deploy an OTEL Collector agent alongside celestia-node during the incentivized testnet and export metrics to a Prometheus instance hosted in Grafana Cloud.
+We will share a Prometheus endpoint and API keys when this infrastructure is available.

 ![Incentivized Testnet Monitoring Diagram](./img/incentivized-testnet-monitoring-diagram.svg)

+## Detailed Design

 ### Where to export data to?

 Grafana can query data from [multiple data sources](https://grafana.com/docs/grafana/latest/datasources/#supported-data-sources).
 This document explores two of these data sources:

 1. [Prometheus](https://github.com/prometheus/prometheus) is an open-source time series database written in Go.
 Prometheus uses the [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query language.
 We can deploy Prometheus ourselves or use a hosted Prometheus provider (ex.
 [Google](https://cloud.google.com/stackdriver/docs/managed-prometheus), [AWS](https://aws.amazon.com/prometheus/), [Grafana](https://grafana.com/go/hosted-prometheus-monitoring/), etc.).
 Prometheus is pull-based which means services that would like to expose Prometheus metrics must provide an HTTP endpoint (ex. `/metrics`) that a Prometheus instance can poll (see [instrumenting a Go application for Prometheus](https://prometheus.io/docs/guides/go-application/)).
 Prometheus is used by [Cosmos SDK telemetry](https://docs.cosmos.network/main/core/telemetry.html) and [Tendermint telemetry](https://docs.tendermint.com/v0.35/nodes/metrics.html) so one major benefit to using Prometheus is that metrics emitted by celestia-core, celestia-app, and celestia-node can share the same database.
 2. [InfluxDB](https://github.com/influxdata/influxdb) is another open-source time series database written in Go.
-It is free to deploy the InfluxDB but there is a commercial offering from [influxdata](https://www.influxdata.com/get-influxdb/) that provides clustering and on-prem deployments.
-InfluxDB uses the [InfluxQL](https://docs.influxdata.com/influxdb/v1.8/query_language/) query language which appears less capable at advanced queries [ref](https://www.robustperception.io/translating-between-monitoring-languages/).
+It is free to deploy InfluxDB but there is a commercial offering from [influxdata](https://www.influxdata.com/get-influxdb/) that provides clustering and on-prem deployments.
+InfluxDB uses the [InfluxQL](https://docs.influxdata.com/influxdb/v1.8/query_language/) query language which appears less capable at advanced queries than PromQL ([article](https://www.robustperception.io/translating-between-monitoring-languages/)).
 InfluxDB is push-based which means services can push metrics directly to an InfluxDB instance ([ref](https://logz.io/blog/prometheus-influxdb/#:~:text=InfluxDB%20is%20a%20push%2Dbased,and%20Prometheus%20fetches%20them%20periodically.)).
 See [Prometheus vs. InfluxDB](https://prometheus.io/docs/introduction/comparison/#prometheus-vs-influxdb) for a more detailed comparison.

 If alternative data sources should be evaluated, please share them with us.

 #### Decision

-We agreed to using Prometheus at this time.
+We agreed on using Prometheus at this time.

-## Detailed Design

 ### How to export data out of OTEL Collector?